-Abundance of studied species either has not changed significantly (Pseudocalanus spp., Oithona and Centropages), or increased (Calanus, Microsetella and Temora).
-Only abundance of Acartia spp. decreased which coincided with significant reduction of their developmental season duration.
+Abundance of studied species either has not changed significantly (Pseudocalanus , Centropages and Temora), or increased (Calanus and Microsetella), or decreased (Oithona and Acartia).
+Only in the case of of Acartia spp. abundance decrease coinsided with significant reduction of developmental season duration.
 The season of Pseudocalanus spp. has also shortened, which, however, has not affected negatively the trend of their abundance.
+No such season reduction was observed in dynamics of Oithona similis.
 Thus, the majority of studied species are resilient to revealed phenological changes at the long-term temporal scale.

-Besides long-term trends large interannual fluctuations were observed of both phenological metrics and abundance of zooplankton, which demonstrate connection with fluctuatons in environment.
-Such relationships in our work manifested themselves in the results of canonical correspondent analysis.
-The final model includes three abiotic factors, the most significant of which are the dates of the ice retreat and the beginning of spring.
-There are serious doubts about the reality of the positive relationship between timing of the end of summer in the previous year and the timing of the ice retreat the next year.
-However, we may speculate that the late end of summer will lead to a greater accumulation of heat in the sea and to a warmer winter and the formation of a thinner ice.
-The latter, respectively, would have melted earlier.
-The CCA results evidenced that the phenological phases of Microsetella season are positively associated with the ice dynamics.
-Earlier processes in the pelagic zone can explain the behavior of the young Microsetella during the years characterized by the early collapse of ice.
-It was shown that ice retreat and phytoplankton bloom timing positively correlate in the Arctic (Ji et al., 2012).
-Therefore, probably, not only early warming favors Microsetella, but also earlier phytoplankton bloom.

-It seems to be more difficult to find any temperature influence on the ubiquitous eurybiont organisms Oithona similis and Microsetella norvegica (Castellani et al., 2005; Arendt et al., 2012).
-Other factors seems to influence their dynamics.
+The opposite trends in dynamics of Oithona and Microsetella abundance deserve special attention, because trophic niches of these species overlap.
+Moreover, Oithona demonstrated slight tendency since 1960-ies to finish season later as opposed to Microsetella, which tended to finish season earlier.
+All these point out to some competitive relationships between these species.
+The results of CCA confirm our suppositions..
+Connection of year-to-year changes of phenology with changes in environment and biological variables manifested themselves in the results of canonical correspondence analysis.
+The final model includes only one abiotic variable (end of summer in the previous year) and two biological (abundances of Microsetella and Acartia).
+The CCA results evidenced that the phenological phases of Microsetella season are positively associated with the date of summer end in the previous year.
+However, this association is weak and very difficult to explain.
+So, we may well ascribe this to some spurious ties.
+The real ones in this case are more likely caused by interspecific interactions.

 We found that the timing of events in the Oithona and Microsetella seasonal cycles changes in the opposite directions: the earlier phenological events of one species, the later events of another.
-This relationship is consistent with the fact that these two species have similar food preferences (González, Smetacek 1994; Maar et al., 2006) and may compete for food.
+This is at least partly consistent with results of long-term trend analysis.
+This relationship may be explained by the fact that these two species have similar food preferences (González, Smetacek 1994; Maar et al., 2006) and may compete for food.
 Both species, Oithona similis (Cyclopoida) and Microsetella norvegica (Harpacticoida), are omnivorous: they feed on detritus aggregates; O. similis also consumes microzooplankton (Paffenhöfer, 1993; Green and Dagg, 1997; Maar et al., 2006).
 Normal course of seasonal succession allows co-occuring species to reduce competition by partitioning resources through time, when they occupy different temporal niches (Pau et al., 2011).
 Phenological shifts may result in temporal overlaps between species with similar trophic preferences and affect competitive relationships (Nakazawa, Doi, 2012; Borkman et al., 2018).
 The overlapping of the trophic niches is aggravated by the high abundances of MIcrosetella and Oithona in the study area and the significant intersection of the temporal niches (Fig. 2).
 It appears that interspecific interactions play an important role in the seasonal dynamics of these two species.
-It should also be noted that the timing of phenological events in the Microsetella seasonal cycle is negatively related to its population size in a same year.
+It should also be noted that the timing of phenological events in the Microsetella seasonal cycle is negatively related to its population size in the same year.
 In other words, the later the developmental season of his species begins, the lower its abundance.
 Probably, when Microsetella appears late, it does not have time to achieve high abundance before the mass development of the competitor, Oithona similis.
 However, the earlier Microsetella appears in the plankton, the greater the abundance it reaches, gaining a competitive advantage over Oithona, which in such years develops later than usual.